rchavezj/Cracking_The_Machine_Learning_Interview/01_Linear_Algebra/README.md

 <img src="linear_algebra.png" width="700">

 ### 1. What is broadcasting in connection to Linear Algebra?
-### What are scalars, vectors, matrices, and tensors
+### 2. What are scalars, vectors, matrices, and tensors?
 >  - Scalers are numerical values to stretch, squeeze, or even change to the opposite direction of a given vector
 >  - Vectors, at least for computer scientist, is commonly used as a list of different dimensions.
 Each row from one column represents the number of training examples.
 >  - Matrices are similar to vectors except each column is another set of features for the dataset.